dustinpfister/blog_posts/_posts/js-array-sort.md

 The main appeal of the array sort method is of course the fact that it is there to work with in javaScript by itself without having to introduce an additional external library which of course would be the case with the lodash \_.sortBy method.

 Working out some simple examples of array sort is one thing, but in order to really have fun, or doing anything truly worth while of course there is taking a moment to create some kind of game, or project of some kind that would make use of array sort.
-When it comes to my collection of [javaScript examples](/2021/04/02/js-javascript-example/) thus far I have [one example where I am making use of array sort](/2020/08/31/js-javascript-example-sort-planets/) to sort an array of planets in an example that is serving as a basic starting point for something that might become a full game some day
+When it comes to my collection of [javaScript examples](/2021/04/02/js-javascript-example/) thus far I have [one example where I am making use of array sort](/2020/08/31/js-javascript-example-sort-planets/) to sort an array of planets in an example that is serving as a basic starting point for something that might become a full game some day.
+However when it comes to seeing a collection of full canvas examples there is also my collection of [canvas examples](/2020/03/23/canvas-example/) that might also be worth checking out.